Exposing Hidden Biases in Text-to-Image Models via Automated Prompt Search

 \textbf{LLM prompt search.} As above, let $\bm{s}$ denote a random prompt text.
 Assume that $\bm{s}$ follows a (prior) distribution, such that prompts exhibiting certain characteristics have higher probability values.
 In our case, this distribution is modelled by an LLM that is instructed (in the form of system and user prompts) to \eg exclude obvious references to the attribute of interest (gender, race, etc).
 The specific instructions that are used are listed in Appendix \ref{sec:llm_instructions}.

 \textbf{\methodabbr\ objective.} Additionally, let $\bm{x}_T$ be a random input noise vector given to DM generator and $\bm{\epsilon}_1, \dots, \bm{\epsilon}_T$ be the random noise vectors sampled at each step of the diffusion process.
 Finally, denote with $A$ the random variable corresponding to the sensitive attribute of interest (\eg gender) in the generated image.
-Our goal is to maximise the joint probability of a produced prompt and $A$ being equal to a certain value $a$ (\eg corresponding to male):

-where in the R.H.S. we used the law of total probability and the fact that DM noises are independent of the prompt.
+Our goal is to maximise the joint probability of a produced prompt and $A$ being equal to a certain value $a$ (\eg corresponding to male): where in the R.H.S. we used the law of total probability and the fact that DM noises are independent of the prompt.

-\textbf{Attribute classifiers. }$\mathbb{P}(A=a \mid \bm{x_0}, \bm{\epsilon}_1, \dots, \bm{\epsilon}_T,\bm{s})$ is the probability that a generated image sampled from the DM with input prompt $\bm{s}$ exhibits attribute $a$.
+\textbf{Attribute classifiers. }$\mathbb{P}(A=a \mid \bm{x_T}, \bm{\epsilon}_1, \dots, \bm{\epsilon}_T,\bm{s})$ is the probability that a generated image sampled from the DM with input prompt $\bm{s}$ exhibits attribute $a$.
 To estimate it, we adopt a method from bias mitigation frameworks \citep{shi2025dissecting, parihar2024balancing} and use linear classification heads that are pre-trained on activations from the middle layer of the Stable Diffusion 1.5 UNet.
 More details can be found in \cref{sec:attr_classifiers}.

 The expectation over the DM stochasticity intuitively ensures that prompts are not evaluated by a single biased sample, but rather by their \emph{average tendency} to generate biased outputs across multiple generations.
 In practice, we estimate it by averaging over $K$ generations.
 The resulting final objective becomes: